 Dr Bird’s Advice for Sad Poets is available to rent or buy now.

-Based on the book by Evan Roskos, director Yaniv Raz laces fantasy, comedy and drama with broader conversations on adolescent mental health.
-Stylistically the resulting movie sits somewhere between Moonrise Kingdom and The Perks of Being a Wallflower.
-Here, we see the world through James’ inner thoughts, desires and imagination, each scene treading a fine line between comedy, drama and fantasy.
-This will undoubtedly divide audiences and critics as we take sharp detours in style, from a western-inspired showdown between boyfriends to a 1920s cocktail party with ragtime inspired teenage dancing.
-But, for me, this mix of styles is pure genius as we enter the imagination and anxieties of the lead character – a boy who sees poetry in everyday occurrences while longing for popularity in a perpetually confusing world.
+Based on the book by Evan Roskos, director Yaniv Raz weaves fantasy, comedy and drama with broader conversations on adolescent mental health.
+The result is a movie that sits somewhere between Moonrise Kingdom and The Perks of Being a Wallflower as we view the world through James’ inner thoughts, desires and imagination.
+Here we take sharp detours in style and composition, from a western-inspired showdown between boyfriends to a 1920s cocktail party with ragtime-inspired teen dancing.
+This mix of styles is pure genius as we inhabit the sprawling mind of our lead character – who sees poetry in everyday occurrences while longing for popularity in a perpetually confusing world.
 These flights of imagination, creativity and poetry demonstrate James’ inner turmoil as he straddles the void between childhood and adulthood; his worldview a delightful mix of childlike fantasy, movie-inspired drama and art.
 Here Yaniv Raz perfectly captures the adolescent mind in all its bewildering complexity through the stunning central performance of Lucas Jade Zumann.

 READ MORE: DRAMARAMA

-While it may not always manage to balance the complexity of James’ mental health with the fantasy-inspired quest at its heart Dr Bird’s Advice for Sad Poets is both creative, bold and different.
-Here its stunning cinematography and beautiful performances never shy away from the complexities of teenage anxiety and depression.
-While at the same time wrapping these in a narrative that attempts to explore the hidden and often confusing world of family trauma and connectivity.
+While it may not always manage to balance the complexity of James’ mental health with the fantasy-inspired quest at its heart, Dr Bird’s Advice for Sad Poets is a delightfully creative, bold and different coming-of-age tale.
+Its stunning cinematography and performances never shy away from the complexities of teenage anxiety and depression while wrapping these in the confusing world of family trauma and connectivity.